singhdeepesh20/singhdeepesh20/README.md

 ## About

-I build AI products powered by Large Language Models—from the first prototype to production-ready application
+I build AI products powered by Large Language Models—from the first prototype to production-ready applications

 My work focuses on designing complete AI systems that combine LLMs, retrieval, agents, APIs, and modern cloud infrastructure into products that people can actually use.